Which Treatment Is Best For You?

 Finasteride and Spironolactone are other possible medications to use for female hair loss.

 Spironolactone, a class of medications called aldosterone receptor antagonists, is available in tablet form.
 Like Finasteride, it decreases the production of hormones contributing to androgenetic alopecia.
-While it is FDA-approved for treatment of fluid retention caused by liver and kidney disease, it is not yet approved for female pattern hair loss due to alopecia – a type of hair loss associated with the overproduction of male sex hormones.
+The FDA has approved this for treatment of fluid retention as a result of liver and kidney disease.
+They have not yet approved it for the treatment of female pattern hair loss due to alopecia, a type of hair loss that results from the overproduction of male sex hormones.

-Spironolactone is sometimes prescribed when other treatments, mainly minoxidil, do not work.
+Hair loss specialists may prescribe Spironolactone when other treatments, mainly minoxidil, do not work.
 However, Dr. Wendel does not prescribe this for post-menopausal women.
 This is because their testosterone levels are already low and there is a risk of side effects with high-dose diuretics.

 Finasteride is a class of medications known as 5-alpha reductase inhibitors.
 It treats receding hairlines or balding in men by blocking male hormone production in the scalp that prevents hair growth.
-It’s taken once a day as a tablet and could take up to six months to improve.
+This once-a-day tablet can take up to six months to show results.

-Higher doses are usually required in women and results are usually not quite as dramatic as those seen in men.
-Finasteride would only be recommended for women who have no chance of pregnancy, as it can cause serious birth defects.
-It also cannot be used in women with a personal or family history of breast cancer or BRCA gene positivity.
+Women typically require higher doses, and see less dramatic results than men do.
+We would only recommend Finasteride for women who have no chance of pregnancy, as it can cause serious birth defects.
+Women with a personal or family history of breast cancer, or BRCA gene positivity, should not use Finasteride.

 Other treatments that can be used to treat female hair loss include:

-• Low dose Naltrexone, known for its anti-inflammatory benefits, has been used more and more in the past two years to treat scarring alopecia.
+• Low dose Naltrexone, which has anti-inflammatory benefits, has been used more and more in the past two years to treat scarring alopecia.

 • Doxycycline (100 mg/day) for scarring alopecia